-Regular meetings of the Planning Board shall be held at the call of the Chairperson or as provided by rule of the Board.
+Meetings Regular meetings of the Planning Board shall be held at the call of the Chairperson or as provided by rules of the Board.
 Special meetings shall be called by the Chairperson.
+Public hearings shall be held where required by local, state, or federal law.

-2. Hearings
+Hearings

-All meetings and hearings of the Planning Board shall be open to the public.
+All meetings and hearings of the Planning Board are subject to the Open Meetings Law. shall be open to the public